 “I will be spending Christmas with my girls and their families.”, he said.
-“Since my wife passed away a year and a half ago I have had many lonely nights.
+“Since my wife passed away I have had many lonely nights.
 And you can only talk to the dog so much.”

 How could one be lonely during such a extended period of celebration?